Contact our corporate or local offices directly.

-This page provides the interface to the Component Sync Service.
-It is from here that you define the connection to an enterprise system instance, including configuration file, and enable/configure synchronization of your enterprise system components with those in your Workspace.
+This page provides the interface to the Altium 365 Workspace PLM Integration service.
+It is from here that you define the interconnection with a PLM instance and enable/configure synchronization of your PLM components with those in the Workspace.

-The Workspace facilitates the uni- or bi-directional synchronization of component data with your enterprise systems.
-A configuration file allows you to specify the direction of synchronization and therefore which parameters are mastered in which system.
-Component data synchronization between the Workspace and the target enterprise system uses a built-in synchronization process which may be manually triggered or set as timed repeating event.
+The Workspace facilitates the uni- or bi-directional synchronization of component data with your company enterprise systems.
+Interaction between the Workspace data and the enterprise system – typically a PLM system – is configured and managed through the PLM Integration page.
+This provides an automated interface for easily configuring the interconnection, mapping parameter data, and specifying the direction of data synchronization.
+Component data synchronization between the Workspace and target enterprise system uses a built-in synchronization process which may be manually triggered or set as a timed repeating event.

-The Workspace currently provides direct support for component synchronization to the following enterprise systems:
+The Workspace provides support for the following PLM systems:

 This page gives you access to the structure of the Workspace, and is similar in presentation and layout to that of Altium Designer's Explorer panel.
 From here, you will be able to browse the folders and Items within the Workspace.
 And although you can't create or edit Items from within the browser interface (you can remove them), you are able to create and edit folders, and so build the structure of the Workspace, without having to be connected to that server through Altium Designer.

 You also can define folder-level and Item-level sharing from this interface – controlling who is able to see what content in the Workspace and, at the folder level, whether other users can simply view a folder and its content, or also edit it (effectively releasing/committing/uploading design data into it).
 Content can be downloaded from the Workspace, directly from this interface.